OutSystems/docs-product/src/setup/system-requirements.md

 ## Cache Invalidation Service

+OutSystems Cache Invalidation Service requires the following version of RabbitMQ Server:

+* RabbitMQ Server 3.8.x with Erlang version 22.x, since Platform Server 11.9.0

-OutSystems Cache Invalidation Service requires a RabbitMQ Server version 3.7.x with Erlang version 20.x.
+Earlier versions of Platform Server require RabbitMQ Server 3.7.x with Erlang version 20.x.

-While installing the OutSystems Platform Server you will be provided with a script that simplifies the local installation of these two components.
-Alternatively, you can use an existing RabbitMQ Server and Erlang installation as long as it fulfills the same version requirements.
+During Platform Server installation, OutSystems provides you with a script that simplifies the local installation of these two components (RabbitMQ Server and Erlang).
+Alternatively, you can use an existing RabbitMQ Server and Erlang installation, as long as it fulfills the same version requirements.

 ## Amazon EC2 considerations